wikimedia/wikiwho_api_public/WIKIMEDIA_VPS_SETUP.md

    * Debian 11
    * `webservice` security group
    * Paste or upload Customization Script: `wikimedia_cloud_customization_script.sh`
-2. Add a Web Proxy on Horizon
+2. Add a Web Proxy on Horizon (`wikiwho-api.wmcloud.org` or something else from the `settings_wmcloud.py` hosts entry)
 3. SSH into the VPS
 4. Transfer the wikiwho_api codebase to the VPS and copy it to `/home/wikiwho`.
 (FIXME: Use git once the repo is public.)
    1. Zip it into wikiwho_api.zip